Loadingname91/N8N-OutboundSales-workflow/docs/n8n-to-langgraph.md

 - Create proper node functions with state parameter
 - Set up correct edges and conditional routing
 - Include proper error handling and logging
+- When invoking the compiled graph, set a default recursion limit of 100 (e.g., `app.invoke(initial_state, {"recursion_limit": 100})`).
+This is crucial for workflows that loop over many items.

 ### 4. Code Organization
 - Structure code with clear imports and dependencies